sindresorhus/awesome-scifi/readme.md

 A love story between a woman and her husband uploaded into a computer.
 What makes the movie a bit scary is that, although a bit unrealistic, it is placed in a near future. - [@aleksandar-todorovic](https://github.com/aleksandar-todorovic)

->  A scientist's drive for artificial intelligence, takes on dangerous implications when his consciousness is uploaded into one such program.
+>  A scientist’s drive for artificial intelligence, takes on dangerous implications when his consciousness is uploaded into one such program.

 #### [Twelve Monkeys](http://www.imdb.com/title/tt0114746/) (1996) [8.1]